-With premium forwarding, standard post and package services mail (bound printed matter, media mail, and library mail) will NOT be included in the residential package or rerouted.
+With premium forwarding, Standard Post™, bound printed matter, Media Mail® and Library Mail will NOT be included in the residential package or rerouted.
 Instead, they will be shipped postage due upon delivery under the same price they were originally sent.
 To avoid any fees, have the sender send these types directly to the new address.

 Questions about completing a USPS mail forward?

-If you have questions about the USPS change of address, mail forwarding, or Premium Forwarding Service, contact your local post office or call them at 1-800-275-8777.
+If you have questions about the USPS change of address, mail forwarding, or Premium Forwarding Service, contact your local post office.